History of mathematical notation: Beginning of notation

+The peoples with whom the Greeks of Asia Minor (amongst whom notation in western history begins) were likely to have come into frequent contact were those inhabiting the eastern littoral of the Mediterranean; Greek tradition uniformly assigned the special development of geometry to the Egyptians, and the science of numbers to either the Egyptians or the Phoenicians.

 Syncopated stage

-The history of mathematics cannot with certainty be traced back to any school or period before that of the Ionian Greeks, but the subsequent history may be divided into periods, the distinctions between which are tolerably well marked.
-Greek mathematics, which originated with the study of geometry, tended from its commencement to be deductive and scientific.
+The history of mathematics cannot with certainty be traced back to any school or period before that of the Ionian Greeks.
+Still, the subsequent history may be divided into periods, the distinctions between which are tolerably well-marked.
+Greek mathematics, which originated with the study of geometry, tended to be deductive and scientific from its commencement.
 Since the fourth century AD, Pythagoras has commonly been given credit for discovering the Pythagorean theorem, a theorem in geometry that states that in a right-angled triangle the area of the square on the hypotenuse (the side opposite the right angle) is equal to the sum of the areas of the squares of the other two sides.
-The ancient mathematical texts are available with the prior mentioned Ancient Egyptians notation and with Plimpton 322 (Babylonian mathematics c.
-1900 BC).
-The study of mathematics as a subject in its own right begins in the 6th century BC with the Pythagoreans, who coined the term "mathematics" from the ancient Greek μάθημα (mathema), meaning "subject of instruction".
+However, this geometric relationship appears in a few earlier ancient mathematical texts (albeit not as a formalized theorem), notably Plimpton 322, a Babylonian tablet of mathematics from around 1900 BC.
+The study of mathematics as a subject in its own right began in the 6th century BC with the Pythagoreans, who coined the term "mathematics" from the ancient Greek mathema (μάθημα), meaning "subject of instruction".

-Plato's influence has been especially strong in mathematics and the sciences.
-He helped to distinguish between pure and applied mathematics by widening the gap between "arithmetic", now called number theory and "logistic", now called arithmetic.
+Plato's influence was especially strong in mathematics and the sciences.
+He helped to distinguish between pure and applied mathematics by widening the gap between "arithmetic" (now called number theory) and "logistic" (now called arithmetic).
 Greek mathematics greatly refined the methods (especially through the introduction of deductive reasoning and mathematical rigor in proofs) and expanded the subject matter of mathematics.
 Aristotle is credited with what later would be called the law of excluded middle.

-Abstract Mathematics is what treats of magnitude or quantity, absolutely and generally conferred, without regard to any species of particular magnitude, such as arithmetic and geometry, In this sense, abstract mathematics is opposed to mixed mathematics, wherein simple and abstract properties, and the relations of quantities primitively considered in mathematics, are applied to sensible objects, and by that means become intermixed with physical considerations, such as in hydrostatics, optics, and navigation.